GSS-Cogs/cmd-trade/README.md

 From there, just follow the instuctions in the notebook (which is pretty much "press play").
 To preview this you can just click into makeV4_trade.ipynb above.

-# Usage
+# Test Data

-Clone this repo and navigate to this directory then start jupyter with `jupyter notebook` and select the notebook.
-Follow the in-workbook instructions.

 You need two excel spreadsheets as the source data for this transformation.
+If you want to try it out you can get them here.

 exports - https://www.ons.gov.uk/redir/eyJhbGciOiJIUzI1NiJ9.eyJpbmRleCI6MywicGFnZVNpemUiOjEwLCJwYWdlIjoxLCJ1cmkiOiIvZWNvbm9teS9uYXRpb25hbGFjY291bnRzL2JhbGFuY2VvZnBheW1lbnRzL2RhdGFzZXRzL3VrdHJhZGVjb3VudHJ5Ynljb21tb2RpdHlleHBvcnRzIiwibGlzdFR5cGUiOiJyZWxhdGVkZGF0YSJ9.396cbpMmoEHc9aHFxIx_PhsEFz-9umTOwkmTHQGxJGI